oldschoolgg/obdocs/farming.md

 - Graceful is needed for optimal time (10% boost).
 - Owning Farmer's equipment (not neededing to be worn) gives xp boost.
 - `+tithefarm --points` shows you how many tithe farm points you have.
-- You can use tithe farm points to buy farmer's outfit through the shop. `+buy Farmer's jacket` for example.
+- You can use tithe farm points to buy farmer's outfit through the shop. `+tithefarmshop Farmer's jacket` or `+tfs farmers hat` for example.

 +farmingcontract OR +fc
 - Need 45 farming to be assigned a contract.